awsdocs/aws-doc-sdk-examples/javascript/example_code/ses/README.md

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v2) to work with Amazon EventBridge.
+Shows how to use the AWS SDK for JavaScript (v2) to work with Amazon Simple Email Service (Amazon SES).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_EventBridge is a serverless event bus service that makes it easy to connect your applications with data from a variety of sources._
+_Amazon SES is a reliable, scalable, and cost-effective email service._

 ## ⚠ Important